Why do many sunscreens more harm than help?

 Why do we need to protect our skin from too much sun?

 We need sunlight.
 We have lived in the wild for centuries and have let far more sunlight shine on our skin than we currently do.
-The majority of our lives takes place indoors.
-Either in the office, in the subway or otherwise shielded by thick clothes.
+The majority of our lives take place indoors.
+Either in the office, in the subway, or otherwise shielded by thick clothes.
 But our skin needs sunlight, as described here.

 We have to protect our skin because UV-A and UV-B rays reach the sun through the ozone layer.
 These rays can cause lasting damage to our skin.
 This can be recognized either by sunburn, faster skin aging, pigmentation, wrinkles, skin cancer, etc. An important way of self-protection of our skin is the skin pigment melanin.
 Melanin is formed by our pigment cells and is immediately transported to the outer skin layers as a protective shield when irradiated.
 That’s why we see slight tanning relatively quickly.
 Sometimes even days later, the actual degree of browning can be seen when its production was shut down again.
 However, if we exaggerate the tanning process, the skin forms a stronger protective shell and thickens the uppermost skin layer, creating a kind of horny layer.
 Often this looks very leathery.
 Many animals have already given this horny skin from nature.

 Especially for babies and children, this self-protection mechanism is not yet available.
 Only in the teenage years the body is perfectly able to produce melanin.
 Therefore, sun protection is especially important here.
 Even in the shade, under awnings or parasols, about half of all UV rays still come through.
 That’s why you still should use sunscreen if you want to spend a long time outdoors.

 There are huge differences in sunscreen